 Q: If my employer wants me to sign a non-compete agreement, what do you advise?

-My advice is to talk to an experienced employment attorney regarding a non-compete agreement.
+My advice is to talk to an experienced employment attorney regarding any California non-compete agreements.
 While unenforceable in California, employers are getting wise in terms of how they craft their agreements.
 For instance, if there is an employer who is based out of state, they will have their agreement governed by the laws of the other state because many other states don’t have the same protections that California has for employees.

 In particular, other states allow for non-competition agreements.
 Frequently, employers will have employees sign a non-competition agreement based on the laws of, for example, Minnesota, which permits these types of agreements, and the employee will agree that they will adjudicate any of those claims in Minnesota, not in California.